NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support shared-memory parallelism?

-You can always run the MPI parallel Meep on a shared-memory machine, and some MPI implementations take special advantage of shared memory communications.
-Meep currently also provides limited support for [multithreading](https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading) via OpenMP on a single, shared-memory, multi-core machine to speed up *multi-frequency* [near-to-far field](Python_User_Interface.md#near-to-far-field-spectra) calculations involving `get_farfields` or `output_farfields`.
+Yes.
+Meep provides limited support for [multithreading](https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading) via OpenMP on a single, shared-memory, multi-core machine to speed up *multi-frequency* [near-to-far field](Python_User_Interface.md#near-to-far-field-spectra) calculations involving `get_farfields` or `output_farfields`.
+Also, you can always run the MPI parallel Meep on a shared-memory machine, and some MPI implementations take special advantage of shared memory communications.

 ### Why does the time-stepping rate fluctuate erratically for jobs running on a shared-memory system?